endor-force/home-assistant-ssam-garbagecollection/README.md

-4) Add in configuration.yaml (assuming the ssam.yaml file is in the subfolder `packages`:
+4) Add in configuration.yaml (assuming the ssam.yaml file is in a subfolder `packages`):

 ```
 homeassistant: